ilkera/moviex/README.md

   	• Testing for XSS

 ##### Things left for v2 (Missing):
-	•  Movie Details and Images (using rottentomatoes/imdb API) : Nice to see movie pictures and other details such as Actor information or photos from location/or get directions.
+	• Movie Details and Images (using rottentomatoes/imdb API) :
+	Nice to see movie pictures and other details such as Actor information or photos from location/or get directions.

-	•  Unit and functional test automation: Unit testing and functional testing left for v2 as needed to ramp up on JS unit testing frameworks such as Qunit or Selenium (functional)
+	• Unit and functional test automation
+	Unit testing and functional testing left for v2 as needed to ramp up on JS unit testing frameworks such as Qunit or Selenium (functional)

+	• Logging
-	•  Logging: Used console.log aggressively while testing.
+	Used console.log aggressively while testing.
 Need to implement a global logger on the client side.

+	• Geocoding
-	•  Geocoding (Currently map shows San Francisco by default on startup) Considered using geocoding to find out user location and set maps location based on user location.
+	(Currently map shows San Francisco by default on startup) Considered using geocoding to find out user location and set maps location based on user location.

+	• Haversine Algorithm
-	• Considered using [Haversine Algorithm](http://en.wikipedia.org/wiki/Haversine_formula) to find out the closest movie locations to the user based on user's current location
+	Considered using [Haversine Algorithm](http://en.wikipedia.org/wiki/Haversine_formula) to find out the closest movie locations to the user based on user's current location

+	• Templates
-	• Loading underscore templates from external html files and enable caching for them
+	Loading underscore templates from external html files and enable caching for them

+	• Memcache
-	•  Memcache: Each request to server goes to database whenever client requests data from server (movie info, movie locations).
+	Each request to server goes to database whenever client requests data from server (movie info, movie locations).
 Memcache is required to avoid these costly calls.

+	• Autocomplete
-	•  Autocomplete currently fetches all movies (first request) from web service and caches it in the client.
+	Autocomplete currently fetches all movies (first request) from web service and caches it in the client.
 	Move this logic to server with paginated data when # of movie increases

 		• Mobile web site (CSS resize)
 		• Web API Key and versioning